 - i.
 Any Tier 1 Grand Slam event in the previous three (3) seasons.
 They could have played in a Tier 2 Grand Slam - ii.
 Any provincial / territorial championship leading to any Canadian Trials or Pre-Trials event: - Therefore, if you are not the 'one' player on the team without any restrictions, you and/or the other three players and any alternate players and any spares may have competed in any provincial / territorial championship in the previous three (3) seasons and are still allowed to play in the Curling Club Championships, as long as you have not qualified for the playoffs in the men's, women's, U20, senior, or mixed doubles provincial championships.
 This does not include the U21 mixed doubles. - b.
-Alternate players at the Under-21; and/or, the Tournament of Hearts; and/or, the Brier; and/or, the Canadian Seniors; and/or, the Under-18; and/or, the Canadian Wheelchair; and/or, any Canadian Trials or Pre-Trials event that played two or less games are considered as not to have played in those events. - c.
-Players who competed in the previous season's Canadian Curling Club Championships are ineligible to compete the following season at any level. - d.
+Any provincial championship that is held after the Club Championship Qualifier deadline date will pertain to next season's eligibility. - c.
+Alternate players at the Under-21; and/or, the Tournament of Hearts; and/or, the Brier; and/or, the Canadian Seniors; and/or, the Under-18; and/or, the Canadian Wheelchair; and/or, any Canadian Trials or Pre-Trials event that played two or less games are considered as not to have played in those events. - d.
+Players who competed in the previous season's Canadian Curling Club Championships are ineligible to compete the following season at any level. - e.
 Each team is comprised of three (3) players that are a minimum of 19 years of age or over as of June 30th the year prior to the national championship.
-For example, a player must be 19 years of age on June 30th, 2023 for the November 2023 National Curling Club Championship. - e.
+For example, a player must be 19 years of age on June 30th, 2023 for the November 2023 National Curling Club Championship. - f.
 Any team is allowed one (1) player under 19 years of age who shall be considered a "minor" and must be accompanied by a legal guardian (or a chaperone identified by the legal guardian) for the duration of the event including departure from home and return to their home.
 A legal guardian can be a parent on the team.
 The team is responsible for covering all costs associated with a legal guardian who is not a team member.